Diegoalru/Forecastify/Readme.md

 - Integration with the OpenWeather API to fetch real-time data.
 - Weather data updates with just a button press.
 - Displays temperature in Celsius, Fahrenheit, and Kelvin.
-- Select the location on the map.
+- Select the location on the map to get weather data.
+- Fetch the location name using the Google Places API.
+- Displays the location on a map using the Google Maps API.

 ## Technologies used:
 - Kotlin as the main programming language.